Involvement Opportunities

 Aggie Parent & Family Ambassadors

-Aggie Parent and Family Ambassadors consists of student leaders dedicated to selflessly serving the Aggie Family.
-These ambassadors seek to provide exceptional Aggie Family experiences, including some of Texas A&M’s greatest traditions, like Parents of the Year and Family Weekend.
-Through their involvement, ambassadors develop leadership skills, build relationships, and cultivate community.
+Aggie Parent and Family Ambassadors are student leaders dedicated to serving the Aggie Family.
+They help create exceptional family experiences — including beloved traditions like Parents of the Year and Family Weekend.
+Through their involvement, ambassadors build leadership skills, relationships, and a sense of community.

 Learn more about the Aggie Parent and Family Ambassadors